• Art Magazine

 At that time, psychoanalysis was still relatively unpopular, and her work was groundbreaking because it combined feminist studies with medical research.
 Her second major book, La mujer: sus limitaciones y potencialidades (Woman, Her Limits and Possibilities) , published twenty years later, reflects both the pressure exerted by the Peronists and her continued commitment to women's psychology.

-After the 1969 International Psychoanalytic Congress in Rome, her life changed.
-She revived her Marxist stance and joined the "Plataforma Internacional" (International Platform), which questioned the ideological neutrality of psychoanalysis.
-In 1971, after the publication of her second book and the congress in Vienna, she resigned from the APA, convinced that there is no such thing as ideology-free psychoanalysis.
-Every therapist has an attitude, whether expressed or not, and this is inevitably mirrors in their work.
+Her life changed after the International Psychoanalytic Congress in Rome in 1969.
+She resumed her Marxist stance and joined the "Plataforma Internacional" (International Platform), which questioned the ideological neutrality of psychoanalysis.
+In 1971, after the publication of her second book and the congress in Vienna, she resigned from the APA – convinced that an ideology-free psychoanalysis is impossible.
+Every therapist has a stance, whether expressed or not, and this is inevitably reflected in their work.

 Her contribution to the panel discussion "Madness and Society" at the Mexican Psychoanalytic Circle (Círculo Psicoanalítico Mexicano) was enthusiastically received.
 These contacts led her to choose Mexico as her country of exile when, in October 1974, she was forced to leave Argentina again—widowed and with four children.
 The government of María Estela Martínez de Perón had sentenced her to death because of her political activism.